Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 - The <mark style="background: #FF5582A6;">listening</mark> socket and,
 - The <mark style="background: #FF5582A6;">connected</mark> socket.

-Referencing the connected socket from within the application is straightforward:
+<mark style="background: #FF5582A6;">Referencing the connected socket from within the application is straightforward:</mark>
 - A separate and unique ``int`` descriptor is returned,
 - All interactions with the listening and connected sockets are obvious.